rust-lang/book/src/ch17-05-traits-for-async.md

 `Send` and `Sync`, is the case where `Unpin` is *not* implemented for a type.
-The notation for this is `impl !Unpin for SomeType`, where `SomeType` is the name of a type which *does* need to uphold those guarantees to be safe whenever a pointer to that type it is used in a `Pin`.
+The notation for this is `impl !Unpin for SomeType`, where `SomeType` is the name of a type which *does* need to uphold those guarantees to be safe whenever a pointer to that type is used in a `Pin`.

 In other words, there are two things to keep in mind about the relationship between `Pin` and `Unpin`.
 First, `Unpin` is the “normal” case, and `!Unpin` is